No. 2 Louisville leads big before holding off Akron 82-76

 LOUISVILLE, Ky.
+(AP) — Chris Mack hopes No. 2 Louisville learns from a huge scare against Akron.

-(AP) — Ryan McMahon made two free throws with 16.8 seconds left, helping No. 2 Louisville escape Akron 82-76 on Sunday night.
+Ryan McMahon made two free throws with 16.8 seconds left, helping No. 2 Louisville escape Akron 82-76 on Sunday night.

-The Zips trailed 55-33 early in the second before getting within 78-74 on the second of Loren Cristian Jackson’s three consecutive layups.
+The Zips trailed 55-33 early in the second half before getting within 78-74 on the second of Loren Cristian Jackson’s three consecutive layups.
 Darius Perry’s two free throws with 23 seconds left provided a six-point lead before Jackson drove again to make it 80-76.

 McMahon was fouled on the inbounds and promptly made the free throws.
-Akron had several chances in the final seconds before Jordan Nwora’s defensive rebound as time expired.
+Akron took several 3-point shots in the final seconds before Jordan Nwora’s defensive rebound as time expired sealed a victory more tense than expected.

+“We talked about finishing, we talked about not letting up and winning the last war and we really didn’t do any of those things,” McMahon said.

+Louisville’s near-upset followed a torrid five-game start in which it shot above 50% each time and earned four consecutive routs.
+This time, the Cardinals shot just 42% and only 33% after halftime.

 Nwora scored 15 of his 18 points in the first half, Steven Enoch added 17 and Dwayne Sutton and McMahon 10 each for the Cardinals (6-0).
-Sutton also had 10 of Louisville’s 48 rebounds.
+Sutton also had 10 of Louisville’s 48 rebounds, 12 more than Akron.

 Jackson and Tyler Cheese each had 20 for the Zips (4-2), who had won three in a row coming in.
+Channel Banks added 18 points.

 BIG PICTURE

 Akron: The Zips’ scoring totals had increased in each of the past three games before facing the Cardinals.
 They trailed much of the night but made it interesting, turning what appeared to be a rout into a tight game with timely baskets.
-And with a couple more minutes, anything could have happened.
+With a couple more minutes, anything could have happened.

 Louisville: The Cardinals did a lot to initially gain control with an inside presence on both ends.
 A series of missed shots and ragged play allowed Akron to get too close for comfort in the final minutes before Perry and McMahon saved them at the line.